getfem/getfem/doc/sphinx/source/userdoc/model_Nitsche.rst

 Nitsche's method for dirichlet and contact boundary conditions
 --------------------------------------------------------------

-|gf| provides a generic implementation of Nitche's method which allows to take into account Dirichlet type boundary conditions or contact with friction boundary conditions in a weak sense without the use of Lagrange multipliers.
+|gf| provides a generic implementation of Nitche's method which allows to account for Dirichlet type or contact with friction boundary conditions in a weak sense without the use of Lagrange multipliers.
 The method is very attractive because it transforms a Dirichlet boundary condition into a weak term similar to a Neumann boundary condition.
-However, this advantage is paid by the fact that the implementation of Nitche's method is model dependent, because it requires an approximation of the corresponding Neumann term.
+However, this advantage is at the cost that the implementation of Nitche's method is model dependent, since it requires an approximation of the corresponding Neumann term.
-In order to add a boundary condition with Nitsche's method on a variable of a model, the corresponding brick has to have access to an approximation of the Neumann term of all partial differential terms applied to this variables.
+In order to add a boundary condition with Nitsche's method on a variable of a model, the corresponding brick needs to have access to an approximation of the Neumann term of all partial differential terms applied to this variable.
 In the following, considering a variable :math:`u`, we will denote by

 .. math::
   G

-the sum of all Neumann terms on this variables.
+the sum of all Neumann terms on this variable.
 Note that the Neumann term :math:`G` will often depend on the variable :math:`u` but it may also depend on other variables of the model.
 This is the case for instance for mixed formulations of incompressible elasticity.
 The Neumann terms depend also frequently on some parameters of the model (elasticity coefficients ...) but this is assumed to be contained in its expression.